Contentful Personalization & Analytics

 </OptimizationProvider>

-Injected SDK instances render children immediately unless onStatesReady is provided.
-When onStatesReady is provided, the provider waits until those state subscribers are attached before children mount, and still leaves SDK teardown to the owner that created the instance.
+Injected SDK instances render children immediately unless state setup such as onStatesReady or serverOptimizationState is provided.
+When state setup is provided, the provider waits until that setup is complete before children mount, and still leaves SDK teardown to the owner that created the instance.

 <OptimizationRoot